Tree shaping: Baubotanik Tower

 The Baubotanik Tower was designed by Ferdinand Ludwig as part of his doctoral thesis with the help of Prof. Dr. Speck.
 Growing at the University of Stuttgart is a three-storey tower of living white willows (Salix alba).
 This nine-meter-tall construction is fully grown as of 27 April 2024, with a base area of around eight square meters.

 The framing is made up of mainly steel scaffolding which is supporting the growing trees, while keeping them to the correct form.
 They started with 400 white willow (Salix alba) grown in baskets on multiple levels with one row of willows planted into the ground.
 Once the trees were two meters tall, they were planted at the different levels of the tower.
 These plants are then trained to the design.

 The root system of the bottom level of willows needs to develop large enough to support the willows on the above levels, so that the scaffold becomes obsolete and then it and the watering and fertilising baskets can be removed altogether.

 The trees are grafted together with the objective of all the different plants eventually becoming a single organism.
 The overall aim is to have a living structure with the strength to support itself and to carry a working load.
 Ferdinand predicts the tower will be stable enough to support itself in five to ten years.
 Ferdinand does state "However, these are only estimates."

 Assessment

 The advantages are trees can improve the habitation by generating more oxygen, giving shade and reuse of waste water creating a micro climate.
 Living trees are less prone to rot than timber via a process called compartmentalization.
 The joins are stronger than man made joinery.
-Mostly resistant to earthquakes and tsunamis.
+They are also resistant to earthquakes and tsunamis.

 Some issues are the lack of working knowledge of how trees grow by architects and others.
 The speed of growth is unpredictable and they can grow in unwanted ways – thus creating a need to make plans adjustable.
 Trees can only reach a specific height and size dictated by their species.
 The environment can have a large impact on the growth and health of the trees.